ONTOLOGY

 object-oriented data models

-what are the essential constraints of each?more fundamental frameworkswhy are they successful?
+what are the essential constraints of each?

 what explains the historic progression?